tylerprehl/javascript-practice/README.md

-# JavaScript Practice
+# JavaScript...and HTML and CSS Practice
-A repo with the sole purpose of being a playing ground for various JavaScript tools.
+Although originally named with the intention of using for JavaScript practice (which it holds true to), this repo also now serves as an HTML and CSS scratch-work ground.